|

 Winterizing your chicken coop is essential to keep your flock safe, healthy, and comfortable during cold months.
 Proper winterization includes the right-sized coop, draft-free ventilation, insulation, bedding, predator protection, and snow-proofing your run.
 Here’s a complete guide on how to winterize your chicken coop for maximum warmth and safety.

-In this post, I'll show you how to make a DIY chicken waterer.
-This is the exact design we use on our farm.
+In this post, I'll show you how to make a DIY chicken waterer using the exact design we use on our farm.
 These waterers are easy to make, inexpensive, and will keep your flock's water fresh and clean.

 When winter has killed off everything but the pines, we pamper our chickens with sprouts.
 Nutrient dense sprouts are great for our birds all year round, and they are the perfect way to give our chickens the greens they are craving during the coldest months of the year.
 The best part?
 Sprouts are INCREDIBLY easy to make yourself, and in this post I'll show you how.
 Have you ever wondered what medical supplies you need on hand in a chicken first aid kit?
 You want to be ready for everything from emergencies to common ailments, but it can be hard to sort through all the supplements and medications out there to figure out what works, what doesn’t, and what you actually need.